AlekseyYuryev/java/maven/plugin/dbb-maven-plugin/README.md

 ##### Example 2

-Alternatively, an external `schema.ddlx` (an XML file) can be specified:
+Alternatively, an external `ddlx.xml` can be specified:

 ```xml
 <plugin>